-Coast Dental offers a number of surgical and non-surgical options to restore teeth that have been damaged or lost.
-Some of the more popular options are crowns, bridges and dental implants.
-Your dentist will advise you on the option that best meets your needs.
+SmileCare offers a number of options to restore teeth that have been damaged or lost.
+We offer a number of surgical and non-surgical options including crowns, bridges and dental implants.
+Your dentist will advise you about the options that best meet your needs.

 Oral Cancer Screening

 An important part of the comprehensive oral evaluation is the advanced oral cancer screening exam.
 Approximately 70% of the time, abnormal areas are not visible until they have reached an advanced stage.
 When found in the early stages, oral cancer treatment is quicker, simpler and more than 90% successful.
 At SmileCare we use Identafi, a non-invasive technology that enhances your dentist’s ability to identify, evaluate and monitor abnormal areas not visible in a conventional exam.